 In February 2009 Nazanin Aghakhani was invited back to conduct at the Musica Nova Festival in Helsinki - for the third time- and was also asked as a specialist on mew music to conduct at the Vienna Conservatory, bringing several complex pieces from composition students of Christian Minkowitsch´ class to life.

 After moving to Munich in 2010, Nazanin Aghakhani became the first female orchestral conductor ever to perform in Iran- she gave her debut with Tehran Symphony Orchestra in summer - the Vahdat hall was sold out.
 Happily, after that historical incident, some young Iranian women found the courage to follow their hearts and enrolled on conducting programs abroad.

 (for enlargement click on picture)

 Also in 2010 (two weeks after becoming a mother), Aghakhani became the new Musical Director of the Academic Symphony Orchestra Munich.

 In addition to being an orchestral conductor, Nazanin stayed truthful to her piano playing.
-Throughout the years she has developed her own improvistational style - 5 albums have already been recorded (last one with the title „Miniatures of Love“, recorded on women´s day, March 2014) - there are no cuts, no retakes or corrections on the whole record (audio on PERSONAL) NEW --- !!!
-DOWNLOAD NAZANIN´s SOLO ALBUMS HERE NOW !!!.
+Throughout the years she has developed her own improvistational style - 6 albums have already been recorded (last one with the title „SNÖ II“, recorded in December 2014) - there are no cuts, no retakes or corrections on the whole record (more on PERSONAL) NEW --- !!!
+DOWNLOAD NAZANIN´s SOLO ALBUMS HERE NOW

 Her latest orchestral composition was recorded with the Academic Orchestra Munich in Dezember 2012, right at the wonderful Herkuleshall in Munich: the sound-signation „GeBuOne“ for her long-time friend and personal sound-engineer Georg Burdicek. (audio on MEDIA)

-Recently Nazanin Aghakhani has also been invited as a lecturer for major entrepeneur companies throughout Germany to teach about the complexity of handling an orchestra, regarding the aspects of leadership, diversity, time-management as well as the issue of women in leading positions – also addressing the issue of handling family and business life at the same time successfully has been in strong demand from the participants.
+Recently Nazanin Aghakhani has also been invited as a lecturer for major entrepeneur companies throughout Germany and has been asked to talk about the complexity of handling an orchestra, regarding the aspects of leadership, diversity, time-management as well as the topic “women in leading positions” - also addressing the issue of handling family and business life at the same time successfully has been in strong demand from the participants.

 Nazanin's passion for languages make her speak English, Farsi, German and Swedish fluently - Italian and Spanish are still improvable.